Project 5

 Datasheet and Pinout Diagram

-As an exercise of technical documentation literacy, we will not provide the pinout diagram.
+As an optional exercise of technical documentation literacy, we will not provide the pinout diagram.
 Instead, you can access the datasheet here.

 Remember that you are looking for the following in the datasheet’s pinout diagram: TX, RX, Power (VCC), Ground (GND), Speaker +, and Speaker -.
 (Hint: Look at Section 2 of the datasheet).